patternfly/training-scenarios/tables/intro-table/step6.md

-As we mentioned earlier, we can handle the case for large datasets on the interaction side, also.
+As mentioned in step 4, we can handle the case for large datasets on the interaction side, also.
 We can do this by incorporating pagination controls that give users more granular control over their view of the data.

 ## Task